chrisaguilar/marta-route-info/README.md

 server.
 I use Axios to fetch the API data from the MARTA developer API, and I just relay the information to the frontend with no manipulation.

+For mapping the bus routes, I have several scripts in `data/scripts` that download the GTFS data from MARTA and transform the CSV into JSON.
+Then, on the front end, I pass the JSON to the Google Maps API.

-I didn't use any transpilation like Babel or anything, and I used things like Async/Await, and object destructuring, so this is probably only gonna work in a modern browser.
+I didn't use any transpilation like Babel or anything, and I used things like `async/await`, and object destructuring, so this is probably only gonna work in a modern browser.
 It's for personal use and I *personally* use Google Chrome, so that's that.